tanzita/Co-Reference-Resolution-Project/README.md

 * run_steps_big_data.sh
 * svm-classification.py

-These scripts were created by Tanzia Haque Tanzi (3144251) & Mahbub Ul Alam (3144196) for the project work for the ‘Co-Reference Resolution’ in SS-2016 (MSc.
-In CL at IMS).
-For details about the work, scripts and output please see the ‘Project Report’ document.

 1. Please keep all the scripts in a same directory and do not change their names.